Person using smartphone and Macbook

 The answer is yes.
 Bitwarden is open-source software, which means that the source code is available for anyone to review.
 Third-party security firms and independent security researchers routinely audit the software.

-Also, Bitwarden doesn’t store your actual passwords, but encrypted versions that only you can unlock.
-In other words: it enables password management with zero-knowledge encryption
+Also, Bitwarden doesn’t store your actual passwords, but encrypted versions only you can unlock.
+In other words: it enables password management with zero-knowledge encryption.

-Millions of businesses and individuals use the extension, which is rated 4.8 on the Google Chrome Web Store based on over 4,500 reviews.
+Millions of businesses and individuals use the extension, rated 4.8 on the Google Chrome Web Store based on over 5,500 reviews.

-Like other password managers, Bitwarden has a premium plan, but the free version stands out for offering all of the essentials, including the ability to sync passwords across multiple devices, generate secure passwords, and autofill.
+Like other password managers, Bitwarden has a premium plan, but the free version offers all of the essentials, including the ability to sync passwords across multiple devices, generate secure passwords, and autofill.

 What it’s for: Grammar checking and writing